budanm/full-stack-web-specialization-coursera/README.md

-# full-stack-web-development-specialization-coursera
+# Full Stack Web and Multiplatform Mobile App Development
+### The Hong Kong University of Science and Technology

 Here I would be uploading all the code for the assignments as part of the Coursera full stack web development specialization

-## Part1 : HTML CSS AND JAVASCRIPT
+## Part 1 : HTML CSS AND JAVASCRIPT

 Note : For the javascript parts , I have used Revealing Module pattern to give a nice object oriented structure to my code To know more about revealing module pattern , please visit this link below